Duncanma/Blog/content/Blog/2003-10-29-blogs-on-the-pdc-central-site.md

-If you haven&#8217;t seen them, check out the blog feeds visible [on the PDC Central site](http://msdn.microsoft.com/events/pdc/community/blogs/default.aspx).
-We&#8217;ve seen a problem where they sometimes show up blank&#8230; but it appears to be working fine now!
+If you haven't seen them, check out the blog feeds visible [on the PDC Central site](http://msdn.microsoft.com/events/pdc/community/blogs/default.aspx).
+We've seen a problem where they sometimes show up blank... but it appears to be working fine now!